pirtleshell/lwt/docs/howto.md

     ![Image](../img/39.jpg)

 3. This works like step 2.
 Only the selected sections from step 2 are clickable.
-Marked text will appear grey, filtered texts will have a red font.
+Marked text will appear grey, excluded texts will have a red font.

     ![Image](../img/40.jpg)